Find Grad Schools

 6 Yearly Graduations

 University of Massachusetts Amherst comes in at #6 on our list of the most popular colleges offering doctor's degrees in natural resources/conservation, general.
 Each year, around 31,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+The average in-state tuition for full-time undergraduates is $16,186 per year, while in-state graduate students, on average, pay $14,364 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in natural resources/conservation, general from UMass Amherst.
-Of these students, 75% were women and 25% were members of underrepresented racial-ethnic groups.
+About 60% of this group were women, and 30% were students from an underrepresented racial-ethnic group.

 #6